Choir-IG/Mandarin-Homonym-Polyseme-Monoseme-Candidate-Preprocessing/README.md

 If you need the complete information for all final words, senses, and example sentences, please download this file directly.
 This file is the final stimulus database used after candidate-word selection.
 It contains the selected homonym, polyseme, and monoseme items together with their corresponding senses, curated example sentences, example-sentence character counts, source indicators, and lexical/psycholinguistic features.

 This additional curation step was needed because, after the three word types had been selected, some homonym and polyseme senses still lacked example sentences in **Xiandai Hanyu Cidian, 7th edition**, while some senses had two or more available examples.
 To reduce imbalance in the number and availability of example sentences across senses, example sentences were selected using the following rule: when Modern Chinese Dictionary provided multiple example sentences, the most appropriate one was selected; when it provided none, an example was extracted from **Comprehensive Dictionary of Modern Chinese** (*Xiandai Hanyu Da Cidian*; Institute of Linguistics, 2006) or **Comprehensive Dictionary of Chinese** (*Hanyu Da Cidian*; Institute of Linguistics, 2008); if these also lacked an example, an example sentence was sourced from two authorized online resources, **Oxford Languages** and **Baidu Education**.
-To maximize naturalness, example sentences were extracted from authoritative resources rather than authored by the researchers.
+To maximize naturalness, example sentences were extracted from authoritative resources rather than manually made by the researchers.

 The source of every example sentence is recorded in the database.
 The source-indicator columns include `XDHYCD`, `XDHYDCD`, `HYDCD`, `Oxford`, `Baidu`, and `Online`.
 Other key columns include `example`, `character_count`, `homograph`, and `polyseme`.